biermanr/intermediate-vim/3_make_table/README.md

 Barbara Anne  |  Drinks  |  Punch        |   A really long comment  |
 ---------------------------------------------------------------------
 ```
-Here are the main steps:
+Here are the main steps, read entirety before trying!
 ```
 :r data.tsv         read in the file
 :retab              convert tabs to spaces